barumau/panlingue/eng/darse.md

 **salam**
 = Hello!

-This is how people often greet each other in Pandunia.
+This is how people often greet each other in Panlingue.
 They say **salam**.
 It is used for saying both hello and goodbye.